Table of Contents

 - 8 FAQs About Patanjali Divya Gulkand

 Patanjali Divya Gulkand is Jam like sweet preparation suitable for everyone.
-It has cooling action and reduces heat inside body.
-It is consumed during summers to reduce heat related disorders such as epistaxis or nose bleed, excessive thirst, boils, acidity etc. Eating of Gulkand gives relief in skin irritation, urine and urinary infections, eye problems (irritation, swelling, watering in eyes), swelling caused by excessive sweating, skin infections, sunburn, constipation, acidity, blood impurities, irregular blood pressure.
+It has cooling action, and reduces heat inside the body.
+It is consumed during summers to reduce heat-related disorders such as epistaxis or nose bleed, excessive thirst, boils, acidity etc. Eating of Gulkand gives relief in skin irritation, urine, and urinary infections, eye problems (irritation, swelling, watering in eyes), swelling caused by excessive sweating, skin infections, sunburn, constipation, acidity, blood impurities, irregular blood pressure.
 It is also useful in women disorders such as painful periods, white discharge, excess bleeding etc.

 Gulkand is a traditional medicine from Rose petals.
-Gulkand is an Arabic word derived from Gul = Rose and Kand = Sugar.
-It is very delicious and give energy to body, has rejuvenating, cooling and antioxidant effects.
+Gulkand is an Arabic word derived from Gul = Rose, and Kand = Sugar.
+It is very delicious, and give energy to the body, has rejuvenating, cooling, and antioxidant effects.
 It also gives relief in fatigue, lathery, muscular aches, biliousness itching, and heat-related conditions.
-Gulkand can be eaten as such or can be added to milk shakes, filling for cakes, pastries and Paan.
+Gulkand can be eaten as such or can be added to milkshakes, filling for cakes, pastries, and Paan.

 - Manufacturer: Patanjali Ayurvedic Pvt.
 Ltd.

 - Availability: Online, and at medical stores